 Why this recipe works

 - Sesame oil - I used roasted pure sesame oil.
-It gives the dish a nice smoky flavor which goes well with the other sauces used in this lettuce wrap recipe.
+It gives the dish a smoky flavor which goes well with the other sauces used in this lettuce wrap recipe.
 You can find Sesame oil in the Asian aisle of the grocery store.
 This one is my favorite!
+Olive oil, vegetable oil, or peanut oil can be used instead of sesame oil if desired.

 - Garlic

-- Hoisin sauce - Gives this lettuce wrap recipe that authentic Asian flavor.
+- Hoisin sauce - Gives this lettuce wrap recipe an authentic Asian flavor.
+There are gluten-free brands, be sure to read the label.

 - Ginger